About the course

 "When applying for my School Direct placement, I was initially attracted to Scissett CE Academy because of the school's location and its ethos.
 During my interview I felt that the staff effectively assessed my abilities and provided me with a great deal of information for me to start my teacher training journey."
 Alec Ross Bower former trainee.

 "My training experience at Scissett CE Academy has given me the tools to become an enthusiastic, creative & driven primary school teacher.
 The support and guidance I received throughout my training was excellent and all staff were friendly, helpful and accommodating.
 Within my placements I was given broad opportunities to develop my classroom, behaviour management, teaching style & subject knowledge, always with the consistent support of my mentor.
 From my experience I would highly recommend Scissett CE Academy to any potential applicant."
 Chloe James former trainee

-The University of Huddersfield has an impressive track record of producing highly skilled primary teachers In fact, they train over 1,500 teachers together with local and national partners.
+The University of Huddersfield has an impressive track record of producing highly skilled teachers, training around 1,500 every year with local and national partners.
 Operating strong and credible partnerships with local and national education providers, including leading The Education and Training Consortium consisting of 21 regional partners.
 So if you’re looking to pursue a career in teaching then we could be the perfect choice.

-By choosing to study with the University of Huddersfield, you’ll join an inspiring, passionate & committed community focused on making your studies as enjoyable, rewarding and productive.
+By studying with the University of Huddersfield, you’ll join an inspiring, passionate & committed community focused on making your studies as enjoyable, rewarding and productive.
 We look forward to welcoming you.